zenovak/2100-AAA/docs/technical.md

 the name of this node.
 Used for logging purposes

 `system` (string)\
 Represents the system prompt.
-This string accepts a special templating synthax using `{field}`
+This string accepts a special templating synthx using `{field}`.
+This is substituded in workflow runtime by referring to values stored in `variables` within `agent`.

 `user` (string)\
 Represents the user prompt.
-This string accepts a special templating synthax using `{field}`
+This string accepts a special templating synthax using `{field}`.
+This is substituded in workflow runtime by referring to values stored in `variables` within `agent`.

 `apiKey` (String)\
-The API key for this agent.
-This string accepts a special templating syntax using `{field}` which will allow the API key to be parsed at workflow runtime and sent in `agent.variables`
+The API key for this prompt node.
+This string accepts a special templating syntax using `{field}` which will allow the API key to be parsed at workflow runtime from `agent.variables`

 `llm` (String, enum)\
 Registered enum types of available LLM service provider Valid values are: